-Here is a breakdown of the "Time" tab within a work item and its main features:
+Here is a breakdown of the "7pace Timetracker" tab within a work item and its main features:

 Total time (in hours) tracked for the work item, including time logged for all child items.

-When clicked, displays the "Add/Edit Time Record" dialog box so you can add time directly to the work item.
+When clicked, displays the "Add Time" dialog box so you can add time directly to the work item.

 In the lower left quadrant of the window, you'll see the work item, total time tracked for the parent and all child items.
 Clicking on the icon opens the work item details on the Times Explorer page.